 Your Words, Our Audience

 Like many publications, AR Insider has an editorial contributor program.
-This is to diversify our coverage by tapping into the opinions, perspectives and insights of industry leaders.
+Known as AR Insider Vantage, it taps into the opinions, perspectives and insights of industry leaders.
 This takes form in 600-1000 word Op/Ed submissions on trend analysis, experiences or strategic advice.

 These submissions are edited to ensure quality educational content without promotional material or intent.
 As governed by AR Insider’s disclosure and ethics policy, we edit such material and rarely allow references to authors’ own companies (except in case studies or data citations).

 In any scenario where contributors wish to spotlight or promote the activities or products of their companies, we offer a sponsored article option.
 Unlike organic contributions, these are not edited as sponsors pay for articles to be published as submitted (we only copy edit for grammar).

 Based on the above, a question often arises: “Where’s the line between sponsored and organic?”
 This involves several signals (objective and subjective) within a given piece.
 In either case, we make a judgment call using senses and standards developed over 20 years of journalistic writing.